What to expect in Year 6

-P.E. days will be on a Monday and Wednesday.
+P.E days will be on a Monday and Friday during the summer term.
 No children should bring a PE kit to school.
-Please wear appropriate P.E. kit to school on those days.
+Please wear appropriate P.E kit to school on those days.
 Prepare for these sessions to be outdoors unless weather does not allow for this.
 If your child wears laced trainers, please ensure that they can tie their laces before coming to school.

-Reading - You should be reading every day (if possible) and at the very minimum, three times a week.
-Research into learning shows that the more that you develop your comprehension skills and understanding of vocabulary, the better you will do in school across the whole of the curriculum.
+You should be reading every day at home (if possible) and, as a minimum, three times a week.
+Research into learning shows that the more that you develop your comprehension skills and understanding of vocabulary the better you will do in school across the whole of the curriculum.
 Please do give reading the priority it needs and make sure you keep a list of, and look up, any tricky words you come across- there is a space in your reading diary to make a list of these.

 Further useful information to support your child in reading can be found on Oxford Owl, using the following link: https://home.oxfordowl.co.uk/learning-at-home-10-11/

 Homework activities will continue in the summer in preparation for year 7.
 Please continue to read regularly and practise spelling the Year 5/6 words.
 These are the words that you should aim to spell correctly in any independent writing and not just for a weekly test.
 These words can be found in their reading record.